sushmaakoju/spotify-tracks-data-analysis/sushma-akoju/README.md

     - Liveness: Detects presence of audience.
 This is indicator if this was recorded live.
 Higher value suggests this is a live recording.
     - Loudness: Loudness values are averaged across entire track and are measured in decibels (dB).
 Ranges -60 to 0.
     - Speechiness: detects the presence of spoken words in a track.
 Measures the exclusivity of the speech over a scale of <= 1. ).
 Spoken content would give values closer to 1 and values >0.66 as well as values between 0.33 and 0.66 suggest musical tracks such as Rap song genre.
 Values below 0.33 indicate music and non-speech tracks.
-    - Tempo:
+    - Tempo: number of beats per minute (BPM).
+It is the speed or pace of a given track.
-    - Valence:
+    - Valence: Defines the positiveness or negativeness of the track.
     - Mode: Mode indicates modality of the track such as minor or major scales - type of scale the melodic content is derived.
 Measured as 0 as Minor scale and 1 as Major scale.
     - Key: The track the key is played in.
 This is an Integer, 0 denotes C, 1 denotes C#.
 This follows Pitch class notation: <a  href="https://en.wikipedia.org/wiki/Pitch_class">https://en.wikipedia.org/wiki/Pitch_class</a>
+    - Duration_ms: Duration of track in milliseconds.
 - Types of <a href="https://en.wikipedia.org/wiki/Acoustic_music#Types_of_acoustic_instruments"> Acoustic instruments </a>
--
+- The features are extracted based on an custom Algorithm from The Echo Nest company. ()